Manuel Isaías López

-Manuel Isaías López (May 20, 1941 - November 29, 2017) was a prominent child psychiatrist, trained in Philadelphia.
+Manuel Isaías López (May 20, 1941 - November 29, 2017) was a prominent Mexican child psychiatrist, trained in Philadelphia.
 Many consider Manuel Isaías López to be the father of Mexican Child and Adolescent Psychiatry.
 In 1972, he founded the first Child and Adolescent Psychiatry subspecialty program in Mexico, at the National Autonomous University of Mexico (UNAM).
 He also founded and was the first president of AMPI (Mexican Child Psychiatry Association) in 1975.
-He was the training director of the only Child and Adolescent Psychiatry training program in Mexico, at UNAM, from 1972 until 1998.
+He was the training director of the only child and adolescent psychiatry training program in Mexico, at UNAM, from 1972 until 1998.

 In the last quarter of the twentieth century, Manuel Isaías López was considered the most influential psychiatrist in Mexico.
-In the early eighties, he was simultaneously President of the Mexican Psychoanalytic Association; Secretary General of the Mexican Board of Psychiatry; Director of Child and Adolescent Psychiatry at UNAM; and Main Consultant to the System for the Integral Development of the Family (DIF), a nationwide government funded system of child and family guidance centers.
+In the early 1980s, he was simultaneously president of the Mexican Psychoanalytic Association; secretary general of the Mexican Board of Psychiatry; director of child and adolescent psychiatry at UNAM; and main consultant to the System for the Integral Development of the Family (DIF), a nationwide government funded system of child and family guidance centers.
 His later contributions were in Bioethics, and he evolved into a researcher within this field and an International Psychoanalytic Association officer.

 Early life

 Manuel Isaías López was born into a middle-class family on 20 May 1941.
 Raised as an only child in downtown Mexico City, López's father, Isaías López Suárez, was a Spanish prestigious downtown "abarrotero" (grocer) who owned his own food store.
 López's mother, Carmen Gómez Alatriste (de López), came from a Mexican family with historical lineage in Puebla.
 Her family had been much involved in the Mexican Liberal Movement of the 19th Century.
 Carmen's cousin, Aquiles Serdán Alatriste, was a notable figure of the Mexican Revolution of 1910.
-Carmen was also great granddaughter of Miguel Cástulo Alatriste, a Governor of Puebla who fought as a liberal and was slayed during the "Guerra de Reforma" (Reform War).
+Carmen was also great-granddaughter of Miguel Cástulo Alatriste, a Governor of Puebla who fought as a liberal and was slayed during the "Guerra de Reforma" (Reform War).

 Manuel Isaías López was exposed to eminent Mexican intellectuals since he was a child.
 The influence of his academician uncle, Sealtiel L. Alatriste, and the writer and painter Dr. Atl (Gerardo Murillo) early on promoted his interest of the in-depth study of ideas and emotions.
 López's mother and grandmother often invited famous members of the Mexican cultural circles to their apartment in San Juan de Letrán Avenue, in downtown Mexico City.
 The building where López grew up housed the "Café Súper Leche", which later gained national prominence when the building collapsed in the 1985 Mexico City earthquake.
 Many of López's friends from childhood and their families died in the event.